-PLAYGROUND POLICY

-Safety Rules

-- 1. Gate must be closed at all times. - 2.
 The children may throw only balls.
-Objects, such as sticks, sand, and rocks are not to be thrown. - 3.
-No objects are allowed on the slide. - Go down slide on bottom, feet first: one child at a time. - 5.
-Children must always hold on when using any moving play equipment. - 6.
-No running on the pavement. - 7.
-Bicycles and wagons to go in one direction on playground. - 8.
-Children must not pick up other children or piggyback other children. - 9.
-One child to a one seat bike ride sitting down. - 10.
-No climbing on the fences. - Natural sticks, rocks, and sand are not to be used as 7. weapons. - 12.
+Objects, such as sticks, sand, and rocks are not to be thrown.

+No objects are allowed on the slide.

+Go down slide on bottom, feet first: one child at a time.
+Children must always hold on when using any moving play equipment.

+No running on the pavement.

+Bicycles and wagons to go in one direction on playground.

+Children must not pick up other children or piggy-back other children.

+One child to a one seat bike - ride sitting down.

+No climbing on the fences.

+Natural sticks, rocks, and sand are not to be used as weapons.

 Sand is to stay in the sand box.

-Staff and Volunteer Responsibilities

-- 1. At no time will the staff and volunteer to student ratios be reduced during playground supervision. - 2.
-In the event of a first aid situation or other event that requires a staff member's full attention, volunteer parents should be aware of remaining children on the playground. - All staff and volunteers to position themselves within the playground to achieve maximum visibility of the children. - 4.
-Spot Checks (staff and volunteers to be positioned around these areas at all times): climber and gate - 5.
-Encourage children to play in woodchip areas when not using gross motor equipment (to avoid injury). - 6.
-Non-commercial portable play equipment must be supervised by staff or volunteers. - Tidy equipment before leaving playground and put away as appropriate (end of day or bad weather). - EFFECTIVE February 22, 2000, Nottinghill Co-operative Preschool ("Nottinghill") has implemented a Playground Safety Policy.
+In the event of a first aid situation or other event that requires a staff member's full attention, volunteer parents should be aware of remaining children on the playground.

+All staff and volunteers to position themselves within the playground to achieve maximum visibility of the children.
+Spot Checks (staff and volunteers to be positioned around these areas at all times): climber and gate

+Encourage children to play in woodchip areas when not using gross motor equipment (to avoid injury).

+Non-commercial portable play equipment must be supervised by staff or volunteers.

+Tidy equipment before leaving playground and put away as appropriate (end of day or bad weather).

+- 1. EFFECTIVE February 22, 2000, Nottinghill Co-operative Preschool ("Nottinghill") has implemented a Playground Safety Policy.
 All staff and volunteer parents currently employed or utilized by Nottinghill have reviewed the policy prior to commencing employment and currently thereafter.
 The written record of review will remain on file for 3 years. - 2.
 This policy states that child/ratios will be maintained as specified within the Child Care and Early Years Act, 2014 during operating hours.
 The number of children per program will not exceed the maximum capacity as stated in the Ministry of Education License.
 Nottinghill Staff and Board shall ensure that all playground equipment and furnishings shall be maintained in a safe and clean condition and kept in a good state of repair.
 Nottinghill staff and volunteer parents shall, in abiding by requirements of this policy and, in general, promote a safe outdoor play environment.
 Through a safe nurturing environment, children will gain the opportunity to participate in constructive and creative play. - 3.
 Outdoor play programs will be developed on a weekly basis.
 The program shall be formulated to provide for games and activities to enhance all areas of each child's development.
 The programs shall be posted and available for staff and parents. - 4.
-Effective February 22, 2000 Nottinghill will implement the following playground safety documentation: - A. Playground Accident Report Form
+Effective February 22, 2000 Nottinghill will implement the following playground safety documentation: - A. Playground Accident Report Form communicable disease and to maintain a sanitary workplace.